Mauricio Dubon Player Props: Astros vs. Mets

-After going 1-for-1 in his most recent game, Mauricio Dubon and the Houston Astros face the New York Mets (who will start Justin Verlander) at 8:10 PM ET on Tuesday.
+After hitting .268 with four doubles, a home run and four RBI in his past 10 games, Mauricio Dubon and the Houston Astros face the New York Mets (who will start Tylor Megill) at 2:10 PM ET on Wednesday.

-He reached base in his only plate appearance in his most recent appearance against the Mets.
+In his previous game, he reached base in his only plate appearance against the Mets.

 Mauricio Dubon Game Info & Props vs. the Mets